 Western Australia Trainers

-The CRRH-CHS are pleased to welcome Eileen Kuruckchi, Tracey Weatherilt, Natalie Conway and Ann Lord to our Training team.
-Eileen, Tracey, Natalie and Ann are Adjunct employees with the CRRH and bring a wealth of experience in school-based psychology.
+The CRRH-CHS are pleased to welcome Eileen Kuruckchi, Tracey Weatherilt, Ann Lord, Ann Thomason, Lynn Mclaren and Sharon Declerck to our Training team as Adjunct employees with the CRRH.
+They bring a wealth of experience in school-based psychology.

 Ann is a senior school psychologist who has worked across metropolitan, rural and remote locations.
 Ann has more than 24 years experience as a school psychologist and in public service positions, providing training to school psychologists, teachers and school administrators.